Alexz's top 10 low-impact exercises to bring the burn

 Core had enough yet?
 Not on Alexz’s watch!
 She’ll continue to stoke the fire with this move which recruits your arms to force your core to work harder for stability and hits those abs from different angles.

 How to do it: Sit with your feet on the floor, knees bent and legs hip-distance apart.
 Lean back to create a ‘C’ shape with your spine.
-Raise your arms up with your elbows bent, as if you’re doing a chest press.
+Raise your arms up with your elbows bent, as if you’re doing a shoulder press.
 Push those imaginary weights up above your head, then back down again so your elbows dip just below shoulder height.
 Keep pushing while keeping your core tight.
 The more you flex and engage those arm muscles the more heat you’ll build in your core.

 Get set for another dynamic exercise that will challenge your core to stay strong and stable through movement.
 Alexz’s big tip: your glutes drive this movement, NOT your lower back.
 Oh, and your quads may catch fire, too.